 What went right?

-The percentages say anytime a team wins the turnover battle by +3 or more, that team wins the game over 80% of the time.
+The Cajuns were +3 in turnovers— The percentages say anytime a team wins the turnover battle by +3 or more, that team wins the game over 80% of the time.
 Al Riles 99 yards interception td return of a Brandon Doughty pass was a huge momentum changer after the WKU offense scores 10 quick points in the first quarter.
 MLB Justin Anderson's two fumble strip's sealed Western Kentucky's fate.

 Defense Conversion Rate- Another important stat was the 3rd and 4th downs conversion rates.
 The Cajuns defense held the Topper's offense to (2-10) 20% on 3rd down and (0-4) 0% on fourth down.
 The defense gave some, but came away with some big stops during the game.

 Offensive Conversion Rate Once the Cajun's offense got started, they weren't stopped very often on 3rd down.
 UL's offense was an amazing (8-13) 62% on third down.
 A team with that percentage seldom looses the game.